What is it?

 - The implant breaks making removal difficult.

-Removal of the implant may be difficult or impossible because the implant may have moved or was inserted too deeply.
+Removal of the implant may be difficult or impossible if the implant has moved or was inserted too deeply.
 Immediately after insertion, you should be able to feel the implant under your skin.
-If you can’t feel the implant, it may not prevent pregnancy effectively.
-Rarely, the implant has been found in an artery in the lung.
+If you can’t feel the implant, it may not prevent pregnancy effectively because it was inserted too deeply.
+Rarely, the implant has been inserted too deeply, migrated from the insertion site, and found in an artery in the lung.
 If the implant is not found in your arm, your health care provider may do x-rays or other imagining of your chest.
 If it is found in the chest, surgery may be needed for removal.
 The implant has a special ingredient that makes it should up on an X-ray.

 You should not use Nexplanon if: